Fescron/universal-jlink-adapter/JLinkExe-SeggerRTT-debugging-TipsTricks.md

 #### 4.4.3 - Character output to "virtual" terminals in J-Link RTT Viewer

 When using **J-Link RTT Viewer** to capture the RTT messages, some methods are available to change the *(virtual) Terminal* to which data is send.
-This is internally done with specific sequences which are interpreted by the J-Link RTT Viewer.
+This is internally done using specific sequences which are interpreted by the J-Link RTT Viewer.
 Other applications like a Telnet Client will ignore them.

 :pencil: **NOTE:** `int`, returned by the RTT functions and assumed to be 32-bits in size, is not explicitly casted to `int8_t` but the returned values should fit according to the underlying code.